Arsenie Boca

-Arsenie (Boca) of Prislop (/ro/; 29 September 1910 - 28 November 1989) was a Romanian priest, theologian, mystic, and artist.
+Arsenie of Prislop (secular name Zian Boca, /ro/; 29 September 1910 - 28 November 1989) was a Romanian priest, theologian, mystic, and artist.
 He was persecuted by the Romanian Communist Party.
 He is venerated as a saint in the Romanian Orthodox Church.

 Born in Vața de Sus, Hunedoara County, he died at Sinaia Monastery and was buried at Prislop Monastery in Silvașu de Sus village.
 In a poll of the Romanian public conducted by Romanian Television in 2006, Boca was voted 79th among 100 Greatest Romanians.

 Studies and formation

 Boca was born in 1910, in Vața de Sus; his parents, Iosif and Cristina, gave him the first name Zian.
 He studied at the Avram Iancu High School in Brad, Hunedoara County, graduating in 1929.
 The same year he embarked upon study at the Theological Academy in Sibiu, from which he graduated in 1933.
 He received a scholarship from the Archbishop of Transylvania to study at the Fine Arts Academy in Bucharest.
 Meanwhile, he attended the medical classes of Professor Francisc Rainer and the Christian Mysticism class of ultra-right ideologist, Professor Nichifor Crainic.

 Professor Costin Petrescu, who saw him to have artistic talent, entrusted him with the painting of a depiction of Mihai Viteazul for the Romanian Athenaeum.
 Sent by his bishop, he travelled to Mount Athos for documentation and spiritual experience.